 Other physical symptoms of prolonged Cocaine use include colds and fevers that occur with regularity as the body’s immune system is often lowered due to poor diet and irregular sleeping patterns.
 Cold sores and mouth ulcers are also commonplace, as are problems breathing and decreased lung function.
-Whatever the symptom, at Cornerstone our team of medical professionals pride themselves on delivering non-judgemental compassionate care.
+Whatever the symptom, at Cornerstone our team of medical professionals prides themselves on delivering non-judgemental compassionate care.

 Psychological Withdrawal Symptoms From Cocaine

 Psychological withdrawal symptoms from Cocaine can be horrific.
 Though rare, instances of extreme paranoia and even hallucinations may occur.
 Cocaine alters the chemistry of the brain and, if attempted alone, detox can be frightening.
-By detoxing at Cornerstone our medical team are able to address any of your symptoms as they arise.
+By detoxing at Cornerstone our medical team is able to address any of your symptoms as they arise.
 We are available round the clock to administer appropriate care.

-Other common psychological symptoms of Cocaine withdrawal include anxiety, difficulty concentrating and an intense craving for the drug.
+Other common psychological symptoms of Cocaine withdrawal include anxiety, difficulty concentrating, and an intense craving for the drug.
 This is part of the withdrawal process; thinking you cannot survive without Cocaine is normal.
 During these times you will need support, and we are there to support you through this process.
 Feeling irritable is normal, sleep can be disrupted by strange dreams and mood swings are common.
-Don’t forget, recovery is achievable, and by making your detox as comfortable as possible we will increase your chance of success.
+Don’t forget that recovery is achievable, and by making your detox as comfortable as possible we will increase your chance of success.

 How Long Will Cocaine Withdrawal Symptoms Last?

 To give a definitive answer to this question is almost impossible.
 Generally, it depends on the severity of use and the length of the addiction.
 We will be able to provide you with a more accurate prediction of your own individual case once you have been assessed.
 However, tiredness can be expected to last for around three weeks.
-Sometimes people experience post-acute withdrawal symptoms (PAWS), this is when symptoms of withdrawal last over a 21 day period.
+Sometimes people experience post-acute withdrawal symptoms (PAWS), this is when symptoms of withdrawal last over a 21-day period.
 You may experience other psychological symptoms with PAWS that include intense cravings long after the initial detox phase of recovery.
 This is why we always recommend entering into an inpatient treatment facility once detox is completed.
 The care and support you receive in treatment could be the difference between success and failure.

-Is a Cocaine Detox Enough for Long Term Recovery?
+Is a Cocaine Detox Enough for Long-Term Recovery?

-Sustainable long term recovery is very rarely achieved by detox alone.
+Sustainable long-term recovery is very rarely achieved by detox alone.
 With any addiction, we have noticed that the longer a person stays in treatment, the better chance they have at maintaining a life free from drugs.
 Addiction experts believe that drug use is a symptom of an underlying cause, and the best way to discover the cause is within a supportive therapeutic environment.
 Unfortunately, relapse is almost inevitable without addressing the root of the problem.
 Given the nature of addiction and especially the intense cravings often associated with crack cocaine, a period within a rehab facility will give you the space and time needed to combat drug dependence.